Major Controversies Surrounding Brett Kavanaugh: A Detailed Timeline

 2019: Chua Returns to Teaching

 On June 15, 2020, in Bostock v.
-Clayton County, Kavanaugh wrote a dissent in which he argued that sexual orientation discrimination has always been understood as distinct from sex discrimination.
-He conceded that sexual orientation discrimination "may, as a very literal matter, entail making a distinction based on sex."
+Clayton County, Brett Kavanaugh wrote a dissent arguing that sexual orientation discrimination has always been understood as distinct from sex discrimination.

-November 2021: Kavanaugh declines to hear appeal from Mercy San Juan Medical Center
+November 2021: Declining to hear an appeal from Mercy San Juan Medical Center

-In November 2021, Kavanaugh sided with the majority in a 6–3 decision not to hear an appeal from Mercy San Juan Medical Center, a Catholic hospital that sought to deny a transgender patient a hysterectomy on religious grounds.
+In November 2021, Kavanaugh voted with the majority of justices in a 6–3 decision to decline to hear an appeal from Mercy San Juan Medical Center, a hospital affiliated with the Roman Catholic Church, which had sought to deny a hysterectomy to a transgender patient on religious grounds.

-June 8, 2022: Nicholas John Roske traveled to Kavanaugh's home with plans to murder him
+June 8, 2022: Sophie Roske traveled to Kavanaugh's home with plans to murder him.

 In June 2022, Brett Kavanaugh was the target of an assassination plot by a suspect hoping to disrupt rulings in Dobbs and Bruen.